Transylvania in Romania

 Read More »

-In the heart of Transylvania, surrounded by the ancient forests of Romania, lies a village of special beauty.
+In the heart of Transylvania, surrounded by ancient forests, lies a village of special beauty.

 Read More »